mootools/mootools-core/Docs/Types/DOMEvent.md

 ### Notes:

+- [Touch](http://www.w3.org/TR/touch-events/#list-of-touchevent-types) and [Pointer Events](http://www.w3.org/TR/pointerevents/#pointerevent-interface) are only available in modern browsers that support it.
 - Accessing event.page / event.client requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).
 - Every event added with addEvent gets the MooTools method automatically, without the need to manually instance it.
 - `event.key` is only reliable with `keydown` or `keyup` events.
 See [PPK](http://www.quirksmode.org/js/keys.html).